Schindler's List poster

 Disruption

-Schindler witnesses the brutal liquidation of the Krakow ghetto from horseback on a hill.
-He watches in horror as SS troops murder Jews in the streets.
-His attention fixes on a little girl in a red coat wandering through the chaos.
+Schindler witnesses the liquidation of the Krakow ghetto from horseback on a hill.
+Among the chaos and violence, he sees a little girl in a red coat wandering alone through the streets—the only color in the black-and-white film.
+This brutal disruption of his detached profiteering forces him to witness the human cost.

 5